holdenweb/holdenwebs/README.md

 Driscoll must have been at least twenty-five) I wanted to do well.

 This particular game is often played with playing cards.
-My mother taught it calling it "Remembrance," but it is also known as "Pairs" and (at least in America) as "Pelmanism."
+My mother taught it to me as "Remembrance," but it is also known as "Pairs" and (at least in America) as "Pelmanism."
 There are probably many other names.
 It's pretty simple: you click on cards to reveal them until you